mrmilu/schema_data_loader/README.md

   foobar: FooBar;

   // The Union object it's a given util by this package that creates an empty
-  // object because we don't know which will be the default type in the incoming data
+  // object, so as we don't know which will be the default type in the incoming data
+  // we will use Union as default
   @Type(() => Union, {
     discriminator: {
       property: "type",